friflo/Friflo.Json.Fliox/Engine/README.md

 So you can still use the `world.Query<Position, Velocity>()` shown the "Hello World" example.
 Using systems instead have some significant advantages:

-- The enable chaining multiple decoupled system implementations.
+- They enable chaining multiple decoupled system implementations.

 - Systems are organized in `SystemGroup`s.
 Each group already provide a [CommandBuffer](https://github.com/friflo/Friflo.Json.Fliox/wiki/Examples-~-Optimization#commandbuffer).